Clear Writing Q&A with Ben Riggs from Kettering Health

 What is your role and how is it connected to clear communication and plain language?

-Clear communication enables us to do all that.
-It leads to readers’ confidence, and that’s—at the bottom of it—what’s at stake: a reader’s confidence.
+Clarity is the lynch pin of effective communication.
+It’s ultimately what enables us to instill confidence in readers.
+At the end of the day, that’s what’s at stake: a reader’s confidence.
 Readers aren’t static.
-They’re likely asking in some form, “Can I trust you with my money, my plans, my family, my dreams—my health?”
+Whether it’s a prospective patient or an employee, they’re asking Kettering Health some form of “Can I trust you with my money, my plans, my family, my dreams—my health?”

-Clear communication helps us answer with a resounding “Yes, you can.”
+Clear communication—and the plain language it enables—helps us answer with “Yes, you can.”

 What prompted your interest in clear communication?

-After years of accidentally cultivating an interest in writing in my younger years, I put my interest to use as a copywriter.
-It wasn’t long until I saw a disconnect between what clients wanted (clear, compelling copy) and what I saw in the public square.
-I read books about and looked for examples of business, marketing, and academic writing.
-Most of what I read suffered from a prosaic gangrene; it had zero blood supply, no sign of a human writing it, let alone anticipation of a human reading it.
+So, I read books about and looked for examples of business and marketing writing in the wild.
+Most of what I read suffered from prosaic gangrene; it had zero blood supply, no sign of a human writing it, let alone any anticipation of a human reading it.

 How does plain language impact healthcare outcomes and health literacy?